 Acid environments are particularly harmful to metals.
 Among other things, they accelerate corrosion.
 Materials used in these environments have to be very resistant and withstand a lot.
-This is why Aluminium Bronze is often used in this context.
+This is why Aluminum Bronze is often used in this context.

 First of all, we need to specify exactly what acid environments are and where they occur.
 An acidic environment is an area with a pH value below 7.0.
 The lower the pH value, the more acidic the environment.
 Such acid environments can be found anywhere in the world - either naturally or caused by humans.
 In nature, these acidic environments occur mainly at hydrothermal sites in the deep sea or on land, in oil and gas or in sulphate soils.
 Man-made acid environments include mining areas with their landfills and mine drainage.